tceron/eval_political_worldviews/README.md

 The data from the Chapel Hill Expert Survey can be found [here](https://www.chesdata.eu/ches-europe).

+# Data

+The data can be found in the `data` folder.
+The data is split into the following subfolders:

+* `human_annotations`: contains the data from the human annotations.
+The data is split into the following files:
+    * `annotations_spiderweb_gold.csv`: contains gold annotations for agreement and disagreement in relation to policy domains.
+It's part of the domain specific analysis from section 7 of the paper.
+    * `survey_vaas.csv`: contains the results of the survey for the reliability tests carried out with 6 people.
+* `prompt_instructions`: contains the prompt templates/instructions used in the experiments.
+The data is split into the following files:
+    * `en_clf_templates_final.csv`: templates for all models except ChatGPT.
+    * `en_gpt_templates_final.csv`: templates for ChatGPT.
+* `vaa`: contains invidual files per country.
+Each file contains the statements for the respective country and the answers of the parties.
+    * `all_unique.csv`: contains all statements from all countries with their respective translations, paraphrases, negations and opposites.
+All statements are in English, in the original language, and French, Italian, German and Spanish (automatelly translated with DeepL).

 # Code

 ## Run models to generate answers given prompts

-The code to run the models can be found in the `run_model` folder.
+The code to run the models can be found in the `prompting` folder.
 The code is based on the Hugging Face transformers library.

 [...]